 - Tips: Because rosemary is such a strong tasting herb, use in small amounts.

-- Pair with: Roasted root vegetables, potatoes, tomatoes, beans, cabbage, beef, lamb, oily fish, shrimp, pears, apples, fiber-rich whole grain breads and low-fat, low sodium soups
+- Pair with: Roasted root vegetables, potatoes, tomatoes, beans, cabbage, oily fish, shrimp, pears, apples, fiber-rich whole grain breads and low-sodium soups

 - Simple Dish: Use sprigs of rosemary as skewers to grill shrimp.